-If our Company is dissolved for any reason, the liquidation must be carried out by one or more liquidators appointed by the general shareholders' meeting.
-If, based on the statement of assets and liabilities that has been drawn-up in connection with the Company's dissolution, it appears that not all third party creditors of the Company can be fully repaid, the appointment of the aforementioned liquidators will need to be ratified by the enterprise court.
-During the liquidation, any balance remaining after discharging all debts, liabilities and liquidation costs must first be applied to reimburse, in cash or in kind, the paid-up capital of the shares not yet reimbursed.
+If our Company is dissolved for any reason, the liquidation must be carried out by one or more liquidators appointed by the general shareholders' meeting and whose appointment has been ratified by the enterprise court.
+Any balance remaining after discharging all debts, liabilities and liquidation costs must first be applied to reimburse, in cash or in kind, the paid-up capital of the shares not yet reimbursed.
 Any remaining balance shall be equally distributed amongst all the shareholders.